550+ 5-Star ReviewsWhatsApp

 My Experience Of Medicine Teaching:

 I applied for medical school in 2019, and predominantly chose traditional and integrated style courses.
+The principles below still hold for 2026 entry, even though most schools have shifted further towards integrated, systems-based teaching with early patient contact.

 I knew that from my experience of A-Levels, I found peer-to-peer teaching, as employed in PBL courses, rather anxiety-producing.
 I preferred to be able to cover the whole content myself and use group work as a supplementary method, rather than a primary approach to learning.